Ruby on Rails

 rails s

 Open your browser, and head on over to localhost:3000.
 If you are greeted by the Rails splash page, then we did it!
-If you see an error, come to the Discord community and get some help!
+If you see an error, come to our Discord server and get some help!

 Knowledge check